tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 <hr>

 8) Now our server will return our "landing" web page - no matter what url (aka "endpoint") we ask for:
+  - go ahead and click on the "stale-joke" & "random-joke" links - the browser location bar will update - but the visible web page will not change ... yet

 <hr>